ChrisVilches/Collection-Sync/README.md

 ### Rollback and commit

-Currently rollback and commit statements are not supported, and there's no plan to implement them.
+Rollback and commit statements are currently not supported.

 ## Develop